posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ## Insiders Build

-Starting in 2018, we started publishing the latest development build of the extension onto a cloud storage provider.
+We publish the latest development build of the extension onto a cloud storage provider.
 If you are interested in helping us test our development builds or would like to stay ahead of the curve, then please feel free to download and install the